Chicory: Culinary

 Raw chicory leaves are 92% water, 5% carbohydrates, 2% protein, and contain negligible fat.
-In a 100-gram (3½ oz) reference amount, raw chicory leaves provide 23 cal and significant amounts (more than 20% of the Daily Value) of vitamin K, vitamin A, vitamin C, some B vitamins, and manganese.
+In a 100 g (3½ oz) reference amount, raw chicory leaves provide 23 cal and significant amounts (more than 20% of the Daily Value) of vitamin K, vitamin A, vitamin C, some B vitamins, and manganese.
 Vitamin E and calcium are present in moderate amounts.
 Raw endive is 94% water and has low nutrient content.

 Root chicory

 Root chicory (Cichorium intybus var. sativum) has long been cultivated in Europe as a coffee substitute.
 The roots are baked, roasted, ground, and used as an additive, especially in the Mediterranean region (where the plant is native).
 As a coffee additive, it is also mixed in Indian filter coffee and in parts of Southeast Asia, South Africa, and the southern United States, particularly in New Orleans.
 In France, a mixture of 60% chicory and 40% coffee is sold under the trade name Ricoré.
 It has been more widely used during economic crises such as the Great Depression in the 1930s and during World War II in Continental Europe.
 Chicory, with sugar beet and rye, was used as an ingredient of the East German Mischkaffee (mixed coffee), introduced during the "East German coffee crisis" of 1976–1979.
 It is also added to coffee in Spanish, Turkish, Syrian, Lebanese and Palestinian cuisines.

 Some beer brewers use roasted chicory to add flavor to stouts (commonly expected to have a coffee-like flavor).
 Others have added it to strong blond Belgian-style ales, to augment the hops, making a witloofbier, from the Dutch name for the plant.

 The roots can also be cooked like parsnips.